collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * They are a best practice
 * Can be used by any GitHub user

 When you create a repo, you are working within a branch named master.
 Say for instance that you want to make a change in the branch, you can make a copy of it.
+Now there are two branches, in the same repo, the master branch and a feature branch.
 The copy is called a branch and you can give it a different name.
-Meanwhile, you keep the main branch up-to-date.
+Meanwhile, you keep the master branch and other branches up-to-date by merging in update.
 You can create an unlimited number of branches.

 The feature branch will become a pull request branch when a pull request is submitted.
 But both feature branches (a.k.a. topic branches) and pull request branches are examples of remote branches.
 We can work on them in much the same way.